garrettrayj/den/README.md

 ## Design Philosophy

 The icon is a chair because it symbolizes how simple and utilitarian the app aspires to be.
-It's not a personifiable buddy app.
-It's a streamlined basic comfort with reliable mechanisms.
+A streamlined basic comfort with reliable mechanisms.
-This is reflected throughout, from the clean stock interface to the tone of language.
+The idea is reflected throughout, from the clean stock interface to the tone of language.
 It's just a seat; A place to relax and enjoy looking around at stuff.
 Or other words, it's boring and minimalist on purpose.
-Stimulation should come from content and useful features, not unescessary bling.
+Stimulation should come from content and useful features, not personifiable branding.

 ## Publishers